 In 2020, website traffic from mobile officially surpassed desktop.
-Therefore, adapting your site for mobile and other devices is the essential thing to do.
+Therefore, adapting your site for mobile and other devices is an essential thing to do.
 This is where responsive web design comes into play.

 What is Responsive Web Design?

-Simply put, Responsive web design makes your website look good on all devices, regardless of screen size, resolution, and orientations with no further adjustments from the audience’s end.
+Simply put, Responsive web design makes your website look good on all devices, regardless of screen size, resolution, and orientation with no further adjustments from the audience’s end.